TIBCOSoftware/tci-flogo/tools/cli-plugin-tci-flogo/README.md

 tibco tci:flogo:export-app --app-id=<app-id> --file-name=OrderProcessingApp --output-dir=/opt/source/orderprocessing/app --profile=US_DevOrg

 # Export both application and TCI manifest JSON files.
-# In below example, both files will be bundled tigether and exported as OrderProcessingApp.zip into /opt/source/orderprocessing/app
+# In below example, both files will be bundled together and exported as OrderProcessingApp.zip into /opt/source/orderprocessing/app

 tibco tci:flogo:export-app --app-id=<app-id> --file-name=OrderProcessingApp --output-dir=/opt/source/orderprocessing/app --profile=US_DevOrg --tci-manifest
 ```
-### tibco-tciflogo-buildapp
+### Build App
 This command helps you build and download an app executable either for the existing app in your TIBCO Cloud™ Integration organization or for the application JSON you exported from TIBCO Cloud™ Integration organization.
 It also provides convenient options for building docker image.
 To use docker related options, [Docker](https://www.docker.com/) must be installed on the machine.

 **Usage**